Observation of ultra-high-Q resonators in the ultrasound via bound states in the continuum: Results

-{\bf Double unit-cell elastic metasurfaces and ultrasound QBIC.} In order to circumvent the low $Q$-factor at ultrasound frequencies, where losses are prominent, we leverage the concept of BICs as this type of resonances is known to result in diverging $Q$-factors for some modes that are embedded in the continuum of radiating modes.
-To do so, we make use of the same metasurface shown in the inset of Fig.~\ref{fig:fig2}(a) but we use two of these, instead, as can be seen in Fig.~\ref{fig:fig2}(b).
-In this way, acoustic radiation may be trapped in the gap between the two metasurfaces, leading to the emergence of BIC under specific conditions.
+{\bf Double unit-cell elastic metasurfaces and ultrasound QBIC}\\ To address the challenges of low $Q$-factors at ultrasound frequencies, where losses are prominent, we leverage the concept of BIC.
+This phenomenon is known to yield diverging $Q$-factors for certain modes embedded in the continuum of radiating modes.
+To exploit this effect, we utilize the same metasurface depicted in the inset of Fig.~\ref{fig:fig2}(a), by cascading two such metasurfaces, as illustrated in Fig.~\ref{fig:fig2}(b).
+This configuration is designed to potentially trap acoustic radiation in the gap between the two metasurfaces, leading to the emergence of BIC under specific conditions.
 For instance, the BIC takes place when the gap thickness $g_0$ is chosen in such a way that the accumulated phase in a single round-trip equals $m\times2\pi$, with $m\in\mathbb{N}$.
-This is why this type of BIC is named Fabry-P\'erot BIC, as it has analogy with FP cavities (made of two mirrors).
-It is important at this stage to highlight the importance of using a solid as building block for the metasurface, to generate the BIC.
-If a hard-wall is used instead or even a double FP layers, the QBIC disappears as shown in the Supplementary Note 2 (even oblique incidence is considered in these cases).
+This principle reflects the analogy with Fabry-P\'erot cavities, typically composed of two mirrors.
+It is worthy to emphasize the importance of using a solid as the building block for the metasurface to allow the generation of BIC.
+If a hard-wall is used instead, the QBIC disappears as shown in the Supplementary Note 2 (considering oblique incidence in these cases).
 This underscores the unique contribution of the solid-based metasurface to create and sustain the QBIC in the ultrasound regime.

-To model in an analytical manner, and to gain further understanding of the physics governing the FP-BIC phenomena, temporal coupled-mode theory (TCMT) is the way to do \cite{fan2003temporal,verslegers2010temporal,overvig2023spatio}.
-We denote the amplitude of the resonators as $\Psi=(\psi_1,\psi_2)^T$ that obeys the governing equation $\hat{H}\Psi=i\partial\Psi/\partial t$, with the Hamiltonian operator
+To gain insight of this FP-BIC, we employ the temporal coupled-mode theory (TCMT) \cite{fan2003temporal,verslegers2010temporal,overvig2023spatio}.
+We denote the amplitude of the resonances as a state vector $\Psi=(\psi_1,\psi_2)^T$ that obeys the governing equation $\hat{H}\Psi=i\partial\Psi/\partial t$, with the Hamiltonian operator written as: